-All students will study English and English Literature during their time at Chipping Norton School.
 We aim for all students to have a stimulating experience that results in success: our curriculum is both challenging and enjoyable, engaging students in the study of classics from the literary canon whilst equipping them with the skills necessary for success in life.
+The linked documents to the right will equip you with everything you need to know in order to support your child's learning in English:

 Key Stage Three

-Our Key Stage Three Curriculum consists of 9 Units taught across three years.
+Our Key Stage Three Curriculum consists of 8 Units taught across three years.
 Each Unit is taught across a single term and the content is split between the Core Text and the Secondary Texts.
-Unit titles can be found in our Key Stage Three Curriculum Map, along with links to Knowledge Organisers (outlining content, key vocabulary and key concepts) and Unit Cover Sheets (explaining the rationale of each unit and minimum expectations of student skills and knowledge).
-To view our KS3 Curriculum Map please click here.
+Unit titles can be found in our Key Stage Three Curriculum Map.
+This document also details how each unit of learning is assessed and which aspects of spelling, punctuation and grammar are covered.

 Key Stage Four